bioinf-mcb/MANIAC/README.md

 ```
 snakemake --cores 8 --quiet --snakefile MANIAC --configfile your-path-to-configuration-file.yml
 ```
 where `your-path-to-configuration-file.yml` is the full path to your configuration file.
-The type of the configuration file will determine whether MANIAC runs in the fragment mode or the BBH mode.
+The type of the configuration file will determine whether MANIAC runs in the fragment mode or the BBH mode. `cores` should be adapted to the machine you are using to run MANIAC.

 ### Maniac Output Description